-Term Definition Naturally rare has the same meaning as in the Glossary of the New Zealand Coastal Policy Statement 2010 (as set out in the box below) originally rare: Rare before the arrival of humans in New Zealand Natural wetland 20 [deleted in Decisions version] New, for a heat device (for the interpretation of EIT-EN-P5) has the same meaning as in section 3 of the Resource Management (National Environment Standards for Greenhouse Gas Emissions from Industrial Process Heat) Regulations 2023 (as set out in the box below) means not existing Nohoaka or nohoanga means a site occupied by Kāi Tahu on a seasonal and temporary basis for mahika kai or other customary purposes.
-Occupancy means, in relation to measuring indigenous biodiversity, the number of units per area occupied by a species or taxa Operational need has the same meaning as in Standard 14 of the National Planning Standards 2019 (as set out in the box below) means the need for a proposal or activity to traverse, locate or operate in a particular environment because of technical, logistical or operational characteristics or constraints Outstanding water body has the same meaning as in clause 1.4 of the National Policy Statement for Freshwater Management 2020 (as set out in the box below) means a water body, or part of a water body, identified in a regional policy statement, a regional plan, or a water conservation order as having one or more outstanding values Over-allocation, or over-allocated has the same meaning as in clause 1.4 of the National Policy Statement for Freshwater Management 2020 (as set out in the box below) in relation to both the quantity and quality of freshwater, means the situation where: (a) resource use exceeds a limit; (b) if limits have not been set, an FMU or part of an FMU is degraded or degrading; or (c) an FMU or part of an FMU is not achieving an environmental flow or level set for it under clause 3.16 Papakāika 21 means subdivision , use and development by mana whenua of Māori land and associated resources to provide for themselves in general accordance with tikaka Māori for their cultural and traditional purposes, which may include cultural, social, housing, educational, recreational, environmental or home occupation purposes.
+Term Definition Naturally rare has the same meaning as in the Glossary of the New Zealand Coastal Policy Statement 2010 (as set out in the box below) originally rare: Rare before the arrival of humans in New Zealand Natural wetland 18 [deleted in Decisions version] New, for a heat device (for the interpretation of EIT-EN-P5) has the same meaning as in section 3 of the Resource Management (National Environment Standards for Greenhouse Gas Emissions from Industrial Process Heat) Regulations 2023 (as set out in the box below) means not existing Nohoaka or nohoanga means a site occupied by Kāi Tahu on a seasonal and temporary basis for mahika kai or other customary purposes.
+Occupancy means, in relation to measuring indigenous biodiversity, the number of units per area occupied by a species or taxa Operational need has the same meaning as in Standard 14 of the National Planning Standards 2019 (as set out in the box below) means the need for a proposal or activity to traverse, locate or operate in a particular environment because of technical, logistical or operational characteristics or constraints Outstanding water body has the same meaning as in clause 1.4 of the National Policy Statement for Freshwater Management 2020 (as set out in the box below) means a water body, or part of a water body, identified in a regional policy statement, a regional plan, or a water conservation order as having one or more outstanding values Over-allocation, or over-allocated has the same meaning as in clause 1.4 of the National Policy Statement for Freshwater Management 2020 (as set out in the box below) in relation to both the quantity and quality of freshwater, means the situation where: (a) resource use exceeds a limit; (b) if limits have not been set, an FMU or part of an FMU is degraded or degrading; or (c) an FMU or part of an FMU is not achieving an environmental flow or level set for it under clause 3.16 Papakāika means subdivision , use and development of native reserves, Māori land and associated resources by mana whenua or owners of Māori land to provide for their communal living in accordance with Kāi Tahu tikaka which may include cultural, social, housing, educational, recreational, environmental or commercial purposes.